MJRML/Linear_Regression_JupyterNotepad_vs_Azure/README.md

 I believe that Machine Learning and AI have the potential to significantly impact healthcare, particularly in diagnostics and mental health.
 However, I also approach the modeling of human behavior with a degree of skepticism, especially given the complexity and nuance involved in psychological conditions.
 This project serves as both a technical exercise and a critical exploration of the role of ML in analyzing social and behavioral data.

 # Jupyter Notebook
-In the Jupyter Notebook I pre-process the dataset to be fitted to our Linear Regression Model, this includes one-hot encoding, normalization and checking for outliers.
+In the Jupyter Notebook environment, I performed a comprehensive preprocessing workflow to prepare the dataset for training with a Linear Regression model.
+This process included one-hot encoding of categorical variables, normalization of numerical features, and a thorough inspection for outliers to ensure data quality and consistency.

-I find it really important to visualizae your data and map each independent variable against our target variable.
+I also placed strong emphasis on data visualization, as it is a critical step in understanding the underlying structure and relationships within the dataset.
+Specifically, I plotted each independent variable against the target variable to assess potential correlations, trends, and patterns.
+This exploratory step not only informed feature selection but also provided valuable insights into variable distributions and model interpretability.

+# Azure Machine Learning - Designer tool

+The purpose of utilizing Azure Machine Learning Designer is to evaluate how effectively the no-code, drag-and-drop interface performs in comparison to a manually coded Linear Regression model developed in a traditional programming environment.
+This comparison aims to assess both model performance and workflow efficiency between automated tools and custom-coded approaches.

+# Azure Automated ML

+Azure Automated ML provides valuable insights by automatically identifying the most suitable model for a given dataset.
+It streamlines the model development process by evaluating a wide range of algorithms and hyperparameter combinations, significantly reducing the time and effort required for manual experimentation.
+In addition to model selection, AutoML offers detailed performance metrics for each candidate model, enabling data-driven decisions and accelerating the path to deploying high-performing solutions

 ## Project issues:
-In the dataset, the Gender column consisted of three distinct categories: 'Male', 'Female', and 'Other'.
+- In the dataset, the Gender column consisted of three distinct categories: 'Male', 'Female', and 'Other'.
 Notably, the 'Other' category represented over one-third of the total observations.
 Due to its significant representation, I chose not to drop this category, as doing so would have resulted in the loss of a substantial portion of the data and potential bias.

   To prepare this categorical feature for modeling, I applied one-hot encoding, which generated three binary indicator columns—one for each category.
 However, during model training, I observed unusually large coefficients associated with the encoded gender variables.
 This behavior is a classic indication of multicollinearity, a condition where independent variables are highly correlated, causing instability in regression coefficient estimates.

   This issue arises because one-hot encoding all categories of a variable introduces perfect linear dependency (dummy variable trap).
 To resolve this issue I removed one of the columns 'gender Other' from the dataset.

+- Feature selection presented a notable challenge during the modeling process.
+While visualizing the relationship between each independent variable and the target variable, some features appeared to have weak or negative correlations.
+Despite this, domain knowledge indicated that these features were likely to be important.

+  To assist with feature selection, I applied a Lasso regression model, which uses L1 regularization to shrink less important feature coefficients to zero.
+However, this approach negatively impacted model performance—some genuinely valuable features were penalized too heavily, resulting in their exclusion from the model.
+This outcome highlighted a limitation of automated regularization techniques, particularly when dealing with features that may have non-linear or interaction effects not captured through simple correlation analysis.